 Amy’s research interests and expertise centre around parent-child interactions, and in particular how these interactions might be challenged among families experiencing mental health problems.
 Better understanding these interactions can help target and refine early family interventions.
 Amy has particular interests in parent-child conversations about emotional events, and in the intergenerational transmission of attachment security.
 Amy is also interested in the intersection of physical health with children’s social, emotional and cognitive development.
 Amy has been involved with the Growing Up in New Zealand study from the antenatal data collection.
 Amy has worked as a Lecturer in Clinical Psychology at the University of Wollongong, and from 2020 at the University of Waikato.

 Cameron is a paediatrician at Starship Children's Hospital and an Associate Professor at the University of Auckland.

 His research focuses on improving health in early childhood.

 Dr Pat Bullen

-Dr Pat Bullen is a Senior Lecturer specialising in youth development and youth mentoring in the Faculty of Education and Social Work at the University of Auckland.
+Pat is a Senior Lecturer specialising in youth development and youth mentoring in the Faculty of Education and Social Work at the University of Auckland.
 Her research and teaching focus on the factors that contribute to thriving during adolescence, particularly during times of transition.
 Central to Pat’s work is how research can be applied to enhance the human condition, by informing policy and practice.
 Pat contributes to the Health and Wellbeing domain for Growing Up in New Zealand.